DWKT

 DWKT (90.3 FM), broadcasting as 90.3 Energy FM, is a radio station owned and operated by Ultrasonic Broadcasting System.
 Its studio, offices and transmitter are located at the 4th floor, Duque Tiongson Bldg., A.B.
 Fernandez Ave., Dagupan.

 History

-The station was established in 1980s as KT 90.3, carrying a Top 40 format with the tagline Rhythm of Dagupan based on 99.5 RT.
-This station also established as Power KT 903 with the same features as City Lite.
-In 1992, it rebranded as Mellow Touch 90.3 and carried a Soft AC format.
-On October 20, 2003, UBSI acquired the station from FBS Radio Network and rebranded it as 90.3 Energy FM due to the ownership swapping, along with Cebu station.
+The station was established in 1980s as KT 90.3.
+It carried a Top 40 format with the tagline Rhythm of Dagupan.
+It was later known as Power KT 903.
+In 1992, it rebranded as Mellow Touch 90.3 and switched to a Soft AC format.
+On October 20, 2003, UBSI acquired the station from FBS Radio Network as part of ownership swapping, along with Cebu station.
+As a result, the station was relaunched as 90.3 Energy FM.